- Citrus comprises the following broad categories: oranges, soft citrus, grapefruit, and lemons and limes.

 National strategy and government contact

-The Agricultural Policy Action Plan (APAP), takes its cue from the NDP and the IPAPs.
-It would like the citrus sector to increase plantings by 15 000ha to 80 000ha, and increase employment from 70 200 to 85 200 jobs.
-APAP would also like to see gross income generated in this sector grow from R8 094 mil to R12 141 mil.
-It sets out seven policy levers to achieve this, including reviewed trade policies and intensified infrastructure investment via SIP 11 (Strategic Integrated Project 11, to do with agro-logistics and rural infrastructure).
+The Agricultural Policy Action Plan (APAP), took its cue from the NDP and the previous Industrial Policy Action Plans (IPAPs), and wanted the citrus sector to increase plantings by 15 000ha to 80 000ha, which would realise an increase in employment from 70 200 to 85 200 jobs.
+It set out seven policy levers to achieve this, including reviewed trade policies and intensified infrastructure investment.

-The general “Fruit” chapter has contact details for the Fresh Produce Exporters’ Forum and other relevant bodies.
+The general “Fruit” page has contact details for the Fresh Produce Exporters’ Forum and other relevant bodies.

 Citrus Growers Association of Southern Africa (CGA) Justin Chadwick: Chief Executive Officer Tel: 031 765 2514 www.cga.co.za

 The CGA is mandated to maximise the long-term profitability of its members.
 A statutory levy of R112 per 15 kg carton allows it to fund a number of programmes – mainly research and research-related (disease management, integrated pest management and fruit quality enhancement).
 Other programmes include citrus improvement, market access, sanitary and phytosanitary issues, technology transfer, information and industry transformation.
 On the request of growers, logistics has now been included in the range of services offered to citrus growers and exporters.

 Citrus Marketing Forum